verifiedninja/chromeext/README.md

-# Webmod
+# Verified.ninja Chrome Extension

-Verified.ninja is a plugin that shows online dating profiles with verified photos.
+Verified.ninja is a plugin that shows online dating profiles with verified photos from https://verified.ninja.